FlaskSimpleAuth Documentation

 Authentication is always performed on demand, either to check for a route

-The authentication scheme attempted on a route can be altered with the auth
+The authentication scheme attempted on a route can be altered with the authn

 This may be used to restrict or change the authentication scheme on a route.